Non-perturbative simple-generated interactions with a quantum field for arbitrary Gaussian states

 As part of the goal to make the use of algebraic approach more accessible, we have provided a more condensed version of the review of AQFT for scalar fields described in \cite{Tjoa2022fermi,tjoa2022modest,tjoa2022channel}.
 We also provide a very brief introduction to von Neumann algebras for the full algebra of observables, which are relevant to make sense of density matrices in AQFT and the computation of the field channel.
 For example, this helps us understand the computations of R\'enyi entropy in terms of type I von Neumann algebra of the algebra of observables, in contrast to the more well-known fact about local algebras.

 Our paper is organized as follows.
-In Section~\ref{sec: AQFT+von-Neumann} we introduce the bare minimum of AQFT approach and also von Neumann algebras needed in this work.
-In Section~\ref{sec: UDW-model} we introduce the Unruh-DeWitt detector model and the two non-perturbative methods available for us.
-In Section~\ref{sec: singlequbit} we study some properties of the qubit channels, namely mixed unitary property, recoverability, and entanglement-breaking (or lack thereof) property.
-In Section~\ref{sec: complementary} we study the channel associated to the field state and generalize the results to non-quasifree Gaussian states obtained via squeezing and displacement operations.
-In Section~\ref{sec: extra-stuff} we study two free bonus outputs of this paper, namely cohering power of the qubit channel, and explicit computation of R\'enyi entropy of the field.
+In Section~\ref{sec: AQFT} we introduce the bare minimum of AQFT approach needed in this work.
+In Section~\ref{sec: UDW-model} we introduce the Unruh-DeWitt detector model and collect the non-perturbative models under the class of simple-generated interactions.
+In Section~\ref{sec: channels} we study the resulting qubit channel and the corresponding complementary channel, defined by tracing out the qubit instead of the field.
+In Section~\ref{sec: gaussian-operations} we show how we can embed Gaussian operations as elements of the Weyl algebra and how it relates to the standard calculations where the field state is typically taken to be the vacuum state.
+In Section~\ref{sec: extra-stuff} we show how it is possible to compute explicitly the R\'enyi entropy and von Neumann entropy of the field after the interaction with the detector.
 We adopt the units $c=\hbar=1$ and we use mostly-plus signature for the metric.